partner

 The statute of limitations, or the deadline for filing a car accident case, in Colorado is two years under Revised Statute §13-80-102.
 In general, if you wait too long and attempt to file a car accident lawsuit after two years or more have passed from the date of the crash, you will not be allowed to proceed with your case.

-While there are some exceptions to this rule, it is always in your best interest to contact an attorney as soon as you are diagnosed with an injury.
+While there are some exceptions to this rule, it is always in your best interest to contact Fort Collins Car Accident Attorney as soon as you are diagnosed with an injury.
 If you experience delayed injuries, contact Cannon Law for assistance proving your case to a car insurance company.